top of page

 In Switzerland, up to one million mattresses are disposed of annually.
 Disposing of mattresses is often a challenge because they are large, bulky, and heavy.

 In some cases you can simply leave the mattress on the side of the road for free and hope someone will pick it up.
-Experience shows that this isn't very successful because the mattress quickly gets dirty, gets in the way, or even gets rained on.
+Experience shows that this isn't very successful (and sometimes even illegal) because the mattress quickly gets dirty, gets in the way, or even gets rained on.

-To prevent your old mattress from taking up space at home or becoming moldy, there are five options for disposing of your mattress – the last two options being preferable from an ecological point of view:
+To prevent your old mattress from taking up space at home or becoming moldy in your cellar, there are six options for disposing of your ol mattress – the last two options being preferable becasue the are low in cost and more eco-friendly:

 If you have a larger car, you can bring your mattress directly to the recycling center.
 Depending on the conditions, you may be eligible for free disposal because you finance the disposal costs through taxes, or you may have to pay a fee based on the weight on site.